alexander-ratzan/alexander-ratzan.github.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---
-Below are some past and current side projects (not directly related to my thesis work) that I've worked on with brief descriptions, sample figures, and links to code/slide decks.
+Below are some of my side projects that are not directly related to my thesis.
+Titles are linked to repos/slide decks when available.

 ### [Disease Gene Classification](https://github.com/alexander-ratzan/disease_gene_classification)